 "I'm experiencing some irritation to my skin after using the Coconut Deodorant.
 What should I do?"

 One possible explanation for this irritation is that you may be part of a small segment of the population who have a sensitivity to deodorant containing baking soda.
 We only use aluminum-free baking soda in our deodorant, but there will be a small number of people for whom the baking soda will cause irritation to the skin.
 In this case, it would be best to discontinue use.
-We are working on a baking soda free version of our Coconut Deodorant, so make sure you are signed up for our newsletter to be notified when it's available.
+We are working on a baking soda light version of our Coconut Deodorant, so make sure you are signed up for our newsletter to be notified when it's available.

 If the irritation is not due to a baking-soda sensitivity, I have a few suggestions you could try if you like.
 Hopefully one of the following will help to clear up the irritation: